 Description - (Historical 30 minute turns) This is the full three-day Battle of Bentonville.
 It was almost distressing to deploy the serried ranks of the Confederate Army, especially the once proud and powerful Army of Tennessee.
 Fifty men surviving of what was once a thousand man regiment could be counted as one of the stronger units on the field.
 Compare them to the proud Union Army which had marched as a unit from Chattanooga, to Atlanta, Savannah, Columbia, and now face one more fight.
 In less than two months the Yankees would have their parade in Washington DC, while the surrendered ex-rebels made their ways individually back to their homes, or what remained of them.
 Sherman does not want this fight.
 Some will say, he pulled his punches on this one, not wanting to waste lives, especially those of his own soldiers, when the inevitable was clear for all to see.
 For that reason, players should study the relative loss values of the two armies, and watch Geary's division sit in reserve for two days (unless attacked!).
 References: "The Battle of Bentonville; Last Stand in the Carolines" by Mark Bradley Map book by Mark A Moore

-Analysis - If you are looking to play this then chances are you are just doing so for historical reasons as opposed to hoping you can achieve a victory here.
-This lopsided battle is brutal.
+Analysis - If you are looking to play this then chances are you are just doing so for historical reasons.
+This lopsided battle is brutal for the Rebels.
 The only advantage the Confederates have is that the Federal casualty points cost 2x as much as the Confederate losses do.
-This means each Yankee casualty you cause counts as 2 casualties in relation to points.
+This means each Yankee casualty counts as 2 casualties in relation to points.
 While this does help it hardly helps enough.
-A good opponent will use their overwhelming superiority in numbers, guns, and ammo, to grind your army into dust.
-Your best bet is to fight them from every ridge and hilltop and try to make the attacks as costly as you can for them.
-By falling back over the swamps in the northwest you might be able to slow their attacks for a time.
-An overconfident opponent may suffer too many losses trying to bull his way around the map and you may gain an advantage in this fashion.
-But this battle is going to be a very, very, difficult one to win against even an average opponent.
+This battle is going to be a very, very, difficult one to win for the Confederates.

 24 Turns